soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 - Is there some amount of terrain variety?
 (EX: The map isn't just all plains or all roads)

 ## Standard B Rank Map Checklist
-- Are FTA counters implemented properly?
-  - Does one exist?
-  - Is it proper for the number of bases, map type, etc.
 - Are there reasons to go specific places throughout the map?
 (Com towers, Airports, Contested Income Sources, Larger income sources, Lab Units)
     - If a player wins a single area, is the game still reasonably winnable in some fashion?
 (EX: No "Win mid, win game")
 - Are there several interesting decisions when moving throughout the map?